veraison/services/scheme/cca-realm/README.md

 ## Trust Anchor

-CCA_Realm scheme has no explicit Trsut Anchor, as they are supplied inline in the Realm attestation token
+CCA_Realm scheme has no explicit Trust Anchor to provision, as they are supplied inline in the Realm attestation token